 “I am very successful in the courtroom on behalf of my clients.
 However, I’m objective, a straight shooter and a great problem solver.
 Because of this, I am often able to resolve a case without the time and expense of litigation.”

-Michael is a family law attorney who focuses his practice on child custody, child support, and divorce, including the negotiation and litigation of domestic relations cases, divorce, custody, support, alimony, property distribution, prenuptial agreements and related issues.
+Michael co-chairs Obermayer’s Family Law Group.
+He focuses his practice on child custody, child support, and divorce, including the negotiation and litigation of domestic relations cases, divorce, custody, support, alimony, property distribution, prenuptial agreements and related issues.
 He represents clients in the Philadelphia region, the Main Line, Montgomery, Delaware, Bucks, and Chester counties, and throughout Pennsylvania.
 He maintains offices in Philadelphia, PA and in West Conshohocken, PA located in the heart of the Main Line.

 Michael has successfully handled numerous divorce and family law cases involving multi-million dollar marital estates.
 Some of Michael’s notable cases include: